joelvaneenwyk/obsidian-cli-rs/README.md

 - Fast & easy access to vaults from terminal in seconds
 - Backup your vault to remote git effortlessly
-- Flat learning curve without the need to memorize complciated commands
+- Flat learning curve without the need to memorize complicated commands
 - Automatically fetch vault list from Obsidian, no extra config needed

 <p align="center">